WeiQiPro/Board-Overlay/README.md

 # Board-Overlay

 This is a simplified version of board-overlay:
+Once you have added the room name and the video has loaded you only need to click 3 adjacent corners.

 ## Controls:
 - Stone Size is manual, just adjust by replacing the 80.